Cronzooo/Azure-labs/Lab3/LAB_03.md

 ## Virtual Networks

-I created two VNets with non-overlapping address spaces, which is a hard requirement for peering and a real-world planning discipline.
+I created two VNets with non-overlapping address spaces.

 **CoreServicesVnet (10.0.0.0/16)** represents a central IT hub.
 I gave it two subnets: the Core subnet (10.0.0.0/24) for the primary workload VM, and a Perimeter subnet (10.0.1.0/24) reserved for a future Network Virtual Appliance — the inspection point in a hub-and-spoke topology.